dirac-institute/sorcha/docs/postprocessing.rst

 --------------------------------------------------------------------

 This filter serves to remove potential detections of the input small bodies which are too faint to be detected in the each survey observation.
- ``Sorcha`` uses the fading function formulation of `Veres and Chesley (2017) <https://ui.adsabs.harvard.edu/abs/2017arXiv170506209C/abstract>`_: see the below plot.
+``Sorcha`` uses the fading function formulation of `Veres and Chesley (2017) <https://ui.adsabs.harvard.edu/abs/2017arXiv170506209C/abstract>`_.
 This fading function is parameterised by the fading function width and peak efficiency.
-The default values are modelled on those from the aforementioned paper.
+The default values are modeled on those from the aforementioned paper.

 To configure the fading function, the following variabless should be set in the :ref:`configs`::